bagisto/user-guide/src/product-types/grouped-product.md

 Fill in the following fields under meta description for improved searchability on search engines:

 - **Meta Title:** Provide the main title of the product.
-- **Meta Keyword:** Provide meta keywords for specific search engine optimization.
+- **Meta Keywords:** Provide meta keywords for specific search engine optimization.
 - **Meta Description:** Enter a description for better search engine listings.

 <ImagePopup src="/images/grouped-product/meta-description.png" alt="Meta Description" />

 ### Images

-To add product images, click on **Add Images**.
+To add product images, click on **Add Image**.
 You can add multiple images for your product.

 <ImagePopup src="/images/grouped-product/image.png" alt="Product Images" />

-### Grouped Products
+### Group Products

-Search Products under this **Search Product** section.
-You can simply search the Simple Product to add in the Grouped Product.
-Once you add all the required products, they will be listed.
+1. In the **Group Products** section, click **Add Product**.
+The **Select Products** modal opens.
+2. Search for the simple products to add and tick them.
+3. Click **Add Selected Product**.
+The products are listed in the section.
+4. Enter the **Default Qty** for each product.
+This is the quantity pre-filled for the customer on the storefront.

-Here you can also enter the default quantity (which will automatically be added to the customer cart) of the product and sort orders accordingly.
-Products will be listed on the front end as shown in the below image.
+To change the order of the products, drag a row to its new position.
+Products are listed on the front end in that order, as shown in the image below.

 <ImagePopup src="/images/grouped-product/group-products.png" alt="Grouped Products" />